antazo/ai-python/README.md

 ## Azure Portal

-This application uses a valid subscription to Azure AI services to be able to use Translator, Vision and so on.
-Your endpoint information must be stored in a **.env** file:
+This application uses a valid subscription to Azure AI Services and Cognitive APIs to be able to use Language, Vision (Computer Vision, Custom Vision, Face), Decision, Speech, Metrics Advisor, and Document Intelligence.
+Your Keys and Endpoints information must be stored in a **.env** file:

 ```bash
 nano .env